open/close all folders

 - Ciaphas Cain had a fencing instructor in school named Miyamoto de Bergerac.

-- In Mikhail Akhmanov's Arrivals From The Dark, we have Olaf Peter Trevelyan-Krasnogortsev, who claims to have French and Russian ancestry.
+- In Mikhail Akhmanov's Arrivals from the Dark, we have Olaf Peter Carlos Trevelyan-Krasnogortsev, who claims to have French and Russian ancestry.
 The latter (and the second part of his last name) comes from a Tsarist Russian nobleman who fled his country to France during the October Revolution.
 Interestingly, he claims that "Trevelyan" comes from the French side of the family, although it's a Cornish (English) surname.
-Then there's his Scandinavian first name, which goes completely unexplained.
+Then there's his Scandinavian first name and a Spanish third name, which go completely unexplained.
 Then we have his descendant Ivar Trevelyan (Olaf's children chose to shorten the overly-long surname), who also has a Scandinavian first name.

 - Slightly averted with Paul Richard Corcoran.
 Corcoran is an Irish surname, and Paul is named after his (supposed) father Richard Corcoran.
 Paul is the English equivalent of his godfather's first name Pavel.
 Here, the author chose not to give his protagonist a name with this trope.